-I watched the new TV series, Supergirl, last night and though, so far, it’s light science fiction/fantasy it shows potential.
+I watched the TV series, Supergirl, last night.
+And though, so far, it’s light science fiction/fantasy it shows potential.
 If you were a fan of Smallville, and are into Arrow and Flash, you might enjoy this as well.
-However, it’s on CBS not CW, so I’m not sure the network will give it time to build a fan base.
-They are notorious, in my opinion, for pulling a series before giving it a chance for followers to put it in their record queue.

 Remembering Smallville and the whole superhero genre, I recalled the scene when, as an infant, Superman falls from the sky in a spacecraft from his home planet.

 On Friday the Thirteenth, 2015, according to a YouTube video: “The International Astronomical Center (IAC) and the United Arab Emirates Space Agency hosted a team of veteran U.S. and German observers of spacecraft re-entries to study the re-entry of an approximately 1-meter (3.2-feet) piece of space debris near Sri Lanka.”

 NASA calls it space junk—mysterious space junk—but junk all the same.
 Of course would we be told the truth if it were something other than space junk?
 See what you think.

 The junk was dubbed WT1190F.
 There was a high resolution, slow motion YouTube of the space junk—aka WTFrak.
 But for some strange reason it has been removed from public viewing and to private feature.
 Hmmm strange don’t you think?

 The European Space Agency’s Near Earth Object Coordination Centre (NEOCC)—whew, that’s a mouthful—has been monitoring WTFrak since its discovery by the Catalina Sky Survey.
 It’s been orbiting the Earth on an elliptical path for years.